This FAQ page is directed primarily to applicants. For Campus Representatives FAQ click here.

 What career services are available to Schwarzman Scholars both in China and the rest of the world?
 Will career recruitment take place on-campus or through the program?

 Schwarzman Scholars will have dedicated career services located within the building, designed specifically for the needs of the students in the program.
-A number of multinational employers have already expressed interest in recruiting Schwarzman Scholars, and the career services team will develop and maintain relationships with employers in Beijing and around the world.
-Given Chinese visa restrictions on employment of foreigners, non-Chinese Schwarzman Scholars should anticipate seeking employment (or further study) in their home countries after completion of their degree, but career services and mentors will serve as resources for Schwarzman Scholars seeking employment both within and outside China.
+A number of multinational employers have already expressed interest in recruiting Schwarzman Scholars, and the career services team maintain relationships with employers in Beijing and around the world.
+Given Chinese visa restrictions on employment of foreigners, non-Chinese Schwarzman Scholars should anticipate seeking employment (or further study) in their home countries after completion of their degree, but career services and mentors serve as resources for Schwarzman Scholars seeking employment both within and outside China.